 This article may contain compensated links.
 See our full disclosure here

-In this episode, we are talking about the Prosecco Hills, just north of Venice in Northern Italy.
+The Prosecco Hills can be found north of Venice, in Northern Italy.
 Prosecco is a fresh light sparkling wine that is perfect for any celebration, aperitivo or just because.
 It’s become increasingly popular and seems to have taken over the world in recent years!

 We talk to Chantelle and Giovanni from The Italian on Tour who, though based in La Marche, have a particular love for this area.
 Giovanni is our resident Sommelier in our Untold Italy Insiders online piazza and has some fantastic insights into not just the Prosecco, but also the wines and grappa of this region.
 We talk about the beautiful and historic towns and villages of the area and add both Prosecco risotto and a Prosecco vending machine to our bucket lists.